stuartblackburnvmware/shared-services-cluster/README.md

 ### Create the gitrepo in TMC

-This step is done manually for now since the current version of TMC-SM doesn't support this for air-gapped git servers
+This step is done manually for now since the current version of TMC-SM doesn't support everything we need.
+TODO: Automate this

 Under your cluster group->Add-ons->Repository Credentials, create an SSH key repository credential